open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

   - [View results in Prometheus](#view-results-in-prometheus)
 - [Explore metrics using Grafana](#explore-metrics-using-grafana)

-## Export metrics using Prometheus Exporter
+## Export metrics from the application

 It is highly recommended to go over the [getting-started](../getting-started/README.md) doc before following along this document.